 No doubt, Switzerland is one of the top countries to live for expats.
-If you’re seriously contemplating an escape from your country and you’re being lured by the thought of Switzerland, plan an extended break to the nation.
+If you’re seriously contemplating an escape from your country and the thought of Switzerland is luring you, plan an extended break to the nation.

 You might find useful: